isomerpages/pa-cdcnw/_programmes/Caring/Huggies Singapore Diaper Bank @ North West.md

 **Huggies Singapore Diaper Bank @ North West** provides children diapers to low-income young families to help defray some household expenses and ease their financial stress on raising children.

-Eligible applicants may apply during the two application windows each year, and receive six packets of diapers for children from newborn up to four years old.
+Eligible applicants may apply during the two application windows each year, and receive six packets of diapers for children from newborn up to four years old for each successful application.

 **Eligibility Criteria**